-* For exclusion information regarding Graduation with Honors’ requirements, please contact the Registrar’s Office.
+* For exclusion information regarding Graduation with Honors’ requirements, please contact the Office of Academic Services and Registrar.

 ACADEMIC STANDING

 To assure the most beneficial use of time and resources of both the student and the institution, certain academic standards have been set by Albany State University.
 If a student is to make and maintain satisfactory progress, he must adhere to these standards.
 Three factors affect a student’s academic status; namely, the cumulative grade point average (CGPA), the number of semester hours earned, and the number of semesters completed.
 The maximum time allotted for completing degree requirements is six (6) years or eighteen (18) semesters.
 A student whose academic standing falls below the minimum prescribed standards will be governed by the following: